Harsh266/Harsh266/README.md

 ## About

-I'm a full stack developer focused on building scalable, maintainable web applications and translating complex requirements into clean production code.
+I'm a full stack developer focused on building scalable, maintainable software applications and translating complex requirements into clean production code.
 I currently work as a **Lead Full Stack Developer Intern** at **BIM Arcavion Private Limited**, where I design and ship enterprise-grade software across the stack.
+I'm pursuing an **M.Sc. in Information Technology**, specializing in **Data Science, Full Stcak Development and Software Development**, and I spend most of my time at the intersection of full stack engineering, cloud infrastructure,system design & system architecture and applied AI — with a strong interest in system design and building software that holds up at scale.

 <br />